 Dr. Tamara Freeman is a Holocaust ethnomusicologist and concert violist.
 She teaches lessons of morality and courage through her Holocaust music classes and performances.
-She was awarded her Doctorate of Musical Arts in Music Education, summa cum laude, in 2007 from Rutgers University, Mason Gross School of the Arts.
+She was awarded her Doctorate of Musical Arts in Music Education, magna cum laude in 2007 from Rutgers University, Mason Gross School of the Arts.
 Her studies in music of the Shoah began in response to the 1994 NJ state mandate for Holocaust education.
-Her dissertation, Using Holocaust Music to Encourage Racial Respect: An Interdisciplinary Curriculum for Grades K-12 is endorsed by Dr. Paul Winkler, Executive Director of Holocaust-genocide studies, Department of Education, NJ.
+Her dissertation, Using Holocaust Music to Encourage Racial Respect: An Interdisciplinary Curriculum for Grades K-12 was endorsed by Dr. Paul Winkler, Executive Director of Holocaust-genocide studies, Department of Education, NJ.
 She is an adjunct professor of Holocaust music at the John J. Cali School of Music, Montclair, NJ State University, where she coaches the Heimat String Quartet in archival Holocaust Art Music.

 On March 26, 2018, Dr. Freeman served as the artistic director and conductor for the Voices of Hope Choral Concert in Schermerhorn Theater (Symphony Hall), Nashville TN.
 The concert featured over 250 students, ages 8-18, singing archival Holocaust songs in their original Yiddish language.
 Dance students also performed in the concert.